teranetsrl/oauth2_client/README.md

 First you need to create a new Project if it doesn't already exists, then you need to create the OAuth2 credentials ("OAuth Client ID").

-Select **iOS** as *Application Type*, specify a name for the client and in the *Bundle ID* field insert your custom uri scheme
+Select **iOS** as *Application Type*, specify a name for the client and a *Bundle ID*.
-(for example 'my.test.app', but you can use whatever uri scheme you want).
+Now edit the just created Client ID and take note of the "IOS URL scheme".
+This should look something like ``com.googleusercontent.apps.XXX`` and is the custom scheme you'll need to use.

 Then in your code: